“Managing buckets”

 Hiding a bucket

-The setSkipDisplay(skip) function is also exhibited on the Bucket object, enabling a bucket to be hidden and only its children displayed.
+The setSkipDisplay(boolean skip) function is also exhibited on the Bucket object, enabling a bucket to be hidden and only its children displayed.

 Recovery of buckets after resolution